aaronwang0509/K8s_am/README.md

 # Upgrade Process for AM Kubernetes Cluster

-This guide describes the process to upgrade an AM 7.1.4 Kubernetes cluster with external replicated Directory Servers (DS) without downtime.
+This guide describes the process of upgrading an AM 7.1.4 Kubernetes cluster with external replicated Directory Servers (DS) to AM 7.4.0 without downtime.

 ## Upgrade Steps Overview
 1. **Upgrade Directory Servers (DS):**